Locker Room Talk: Exploring Bisexuality

 Still bare ass, I freeze as a rush of humiliation warms my cheeks (the ones on my face).
 Maybe humiliation isn’t exactly the right word for what I felt at that moment.
 Stuck in the single bathroom stall at a lesbian DJed dance event, I would say that the sensation was more of the “kid getting caught with her hand in the cookie jar” flavor.

 I’ve identified as bisexual for most of my adolescent to adult life.
 When I was young, I had no words to describe my sexuality.
 At the time you were either gay or heterosexual, there was just nothing in between.
+Bisexuality wasn’t yet embraced by either camp.
 And being gay was a big fucking deal!
 Coming out stories were rare and always filled with experiences of rejection and sometimes violence.
+But now we know, women’s sexuality is more complex.
+Less black and white.

 As I moved into my early adult years in college (ah the 90’s), bisexuality began to gain some recognition.
 The second I heard the term, I knew that that was exactly what I was.
-Thanks to Ani DiFranco I soon found my mentor and a million bisexual anthems, and I began to open up to friends about my interest in both boys and girls.
+Thanks to Ani DiFranco I soon found my mentor and a million bisexual anthems, and I began to open up to friends about my interest in both boys and girls and the concept of bisexuality.
 My experience with girls was fairly limited, but I had no doubt about what and who I liked.

 Through my early adult years, my openness about my sexuality led to constantly being accosted by my girlfriends (platonic) in bathrooms at parties.
 They’d want to make out to see what it was like and ask me if I thought they were really cute.
 Like cute, cute.
 Like, “would I sleep with them?” cute.
 It sounds funny, but it sucked.
 I loved my girlfriends.
 They were indeed cute, but only friend cute to me…and indulging them with a kiss felt gross and as exploitative of my sexuality as the boys I dated who thought dating me would earn them that coveted threesome.